Cadasta/cadasta-docs/en/04-records.md

 * Name,
 * Type (individual, group, or corporation), and
-* Any that you might have.
+* Any other information you might have.

 Next, you'll be asked to add relationship details: including the [tenure type](#tenure-type) and notes about the tenure.